ashleychontos/pySYD/docs/usage/intro.rst

 .. code-block::

     High-level functions:
       --in str, --input str, --inpdir str
                             Input directory
       --infdir str          Path to relevant pySYD information --out str, --outdir str, --output str
                             Output directory
+      -s, --save            Do not save output figures and results.
-     -o, --overwrite       Overwrite existing files with the same name/path -s, --save            Do not save output figures and results --cli                 Running from command line (this should not be touched) -v, --verbose         Turn off verbose output
+      -o, --overwrite       Overwrite existing files with the same name/path -v, --verbose         turn on verbose output
+      --cli                 Running from command line (this should not be touched) --notebook            Running from a jupyter notebook (this should not be touched)

 **Glossary terms:**
 :term:`--cli<--cli>`,